 - 1. Natural: - a.
-Prohibited for non-water-oriented recreational development;
+Prohibited for non-water-oriented recreational development; - b.

-- b.
 SDP for non-motorized, water-oriented recreational development; and - c.
 CUP for all other forms of recreation, except where demonstrated to be consistent with approved park plans prior to application, and then with a SDP. - 2.
 Rural Conservancy, Urban Conservancy, Shoreline Residential: SDP - 3.
-Aquatic: The required permit type will be determined by the specific recreational development proposed as set forth in Chapter 19.600 (Shoreline Use and Modification Development Standards).
+Aquatic: The required permit type will be the same as the permit required fordetermined by the specific recreational development proposed as set forth in this chapter.
+Chapter 19.600 (Shoreline Use and Modification Development Standards).
 For example, see Section 19.600.125, Boating Facilities.